Many dogs struggle a lot with crate training. How should you respond when your dog barks non-stop in his kennel?

 - Make the crate an awesome place to be.
 Use puzzle toys and Karen Overall’s Relaxation protocol to teach your dog to quietly and calmly hang out in the crate.

 - Consider using an exercise pen instead of a crate.
 Some dogs just do better with more space!
 And who can blame them?
 Crates are tiny.
 Exercise pens or baby-gated rooms give your dog the ability to play, sleep, drink, or even use the bathroom if you give her a puppy litter box.
-Much better, right?
+I used a “Puppy Palace” for Niffler and will NEVER raise a puppy without an exercise pen zone.
+He could run around, play, relieve himself, or curl up in the cozy crate all without hurting himself or bugging me.

 - Build up your dog’s crate tolerance.
 You don’t start marathon training with a 25-mile run.
 You start with 3 miles, maybe less.
 If your goal is a crate-trained dog, start with 1- minute training sessions (or less in some cases).
 If your dog is crying in the crate, you’re moving too fast.

 - That said, there are probably going to be times where life dictates another schedule.
-That’s where the next step comes in.
+That’s where the exercise pen comes in handy!

 - This teaches your dog that she can get a bathroom break by crying (a great skill), avoids teaching your dog how to cry for hours on end, and avoids rewarding your dog with social attention for crying.